 Assorted Health device profiles overs Bluetooth Low Energy Attribute protocol

 The guidelines place further requirements upon these protocols and transports than defined in the respective IEEE 11073 20601 and corresponding specialization specifications and the Bluetooth Low Energy health device profiles and services.
-The Device Observation Source actor implementing this transaction must provide what is referred to as PHCA data in this specification.
-The PHCA data is required to have certain device information and (conditionally) timing information to allow generation of Clinical Data that can be coordinated and corrected to a UTC synchronized time source by the Sensor Data Consumer / Clinical Data Source actor group if the Device Observation Source has not already done so.
+The Device Observation Source actor implementing this transaction must provide what is referred to as PCHA data in this specification.
+The PCHA data is required to have certain device information and (conditionally) timing information to allow generation of observation data that can be coordinated and corrected to a UTC synchronized time source by the Sensor Data Consumer / Device Observation Reporter actor group if the Device Observation Source has not already done so.
 In particular, any stored measurements MUST provide a time stamp, and any Device Observation Source actor providing a timestamp in any measurement (stored or live) MUST provide its sense of current time.

-The PCD-01 Communicate PCD Data transaction communicates Clinical Data in the form of a PCD-01 document to an appropriate consumer.
+The PCD-01 Communicate PCD Data transaction communicates observation data in the form of a PCD-01 document to an appropriate consumer.
 The transaction uses one of the following transport methods:

-Continua PHCA hData Observation-Upload
+Continua PCHA hData Observation-Upload

-Continua PHCA SOAP Observation-Upload
+Continua PCHA SOAP Observation-Upload

-As specified in the PHCA H.812.1 - Observation Upload and PHCA H.812 - WAN Interface guidelines.
+As specified in the PCHA H.812.1 - Observation Upload and PCHA H.812 - WAN Interface guidelines.
 The SOAP Observation-Upload uses the web services based IHE CommunicatePCDData SOAP action over TLS authenticated with SAML.
 The hData Observation-Upload uses RESTful transports over TLS authenticated by oAuth.
 How the SAML or oAuth tokens are obtained is not specified by this profile but is a business decision made by the communicating partners.

-The PCC Document Sharing transaction uses the transport methods specified by the PHCA H.813 - HRN Interface guidelines.
+The PCC Document Sharing transaction uses the transport methods specified by the PCHA H.813 - HRN Interface guidelines.
 These transports communicate the PHMR C-CDA content module to the consumer.

 Details of these requirements are documented in Transactions (Volume 2) and Content Modules (Volume 3).
 This section documents any additional requirements on profile’s actors.

-<Do not repeat the definitions of the Actors that are maintained in the TF General Introduction Appendix A (Actor Definitions).
-Include text in this section to describe the Actor in the context of this Profile.>

-<This section is empty unless there is a need for specific descriptions or requirements.
-Actors without additional requirements or elaborate descriptions need not be listed here.>

-<If this is a Workflow Profile the sequence of transactions often require data from an inbound transaction to be carried forward to subsequent transactions .
-Individual transactions, which are designed to be reusable, do not define this data mapping and it must be documented here.
-If this is a long technical mapping, consider including this material in an appendix to Volume 2.
-For an example, see Radiology Scheduled Workflow RAD TF-2: Appendix A.>

-<This section may also define system behavior.
-For example, in the PIX Profile, an ADT message is first received by the PIX Manager.
-The PIX manager should then use this data to respond to subsequent queries.
-Although this may be implied, it should be explicitly documented in this section.>

-<Note that for content modules, bindings to other transport or workflow modules are referenced in the Required Actor Groupings section below. >

-X.1.1.1 <Actor A>
+X.1.1.1 Device Observation Source